Risk factors

 Some factors can reduce the risk of breast cancer

 Stories about potential causes of breast cancer are often in the media and it isn’t always clear which ideas are supported by evidence.
 There might be things you have heard of that we haven’t included here.
-This is because either there is no evidence about them or it is less clear.
+This is because either there is no good evidence that they cause breast cancer.

 More information about breast cancer risks and causes